HUMAN CONNECTION IS EVERYTHING.

 Before long, I was Jeff the Video Guy, shooting and editing video projects, arranging and recording my own music, presenting them on huge screens at high school graduation in front of the entire town.

-Who knew that just trying to get by in high school could turn into something that brought entertainment and joy to thousands of people?
+Who knew that just trying to get by in high school could turn into something that brought entertainment to thousands of people?

 Faced with the idea of college, the school where I wanted to go had no video or film program.
 They did have a radio program, though.